robotology/blocktest/README.md

     //Nothing todo
 }
 ```
-The **configure** method is automatic called when the library is loaded by BlockTest.
+The **configure** method is automatically called when the library is loaded by BlockTest.
 The **stop** method is called when the library is close by  BlockTest.

 The **configure** method conf parameter is a map key-value.
 The map contains
-all the configuration parameter that are present in xml.
+all the configuration parameters that are present in xml.

 ```xml
 <librarysettings enabled="true" name="yarpactiondepot" wrappername="/right_leg /left_leg /torso /head /right_arm /left_arm" robotname="icubSim" netclock="true" />